Alphabetized by first name

 |

-Books: On the Shore | Tazia and Gemma | The Great Stork DerbyAnn’s awards include a Pushcart Prize nomination for creative nonfiction, the Walter Sullivan prize in fiction, and an Editors’ Choice selection by Historical Novel Review.
-Her fiction credits include the novel A Brain.
+Books: On the Shore | Tazia and Gemma | The Great Stork Derby | One Person's Loss | The Sister KnotAnn writes novels, stories, memoir, poems, and essays.
+Her awards include a Pushcart Prize nomination for creative nonfiction, the Walter Sullivan prize in fiction, an Editors’ Choice selection by Historical Novel Review, and St. Lawrence Book Award Finalist nomination.
+Ann’s fiction credits include the novel A Brain.
 A Heart.
-The Nerve. and short stories in Sewanee Review, PRISM International, Ascent, The Long Story, and elsewhere.
-In addition, she has a doctorate in developmental psychology and has published many books for professional and lay audiences on child development and early childhood education.
-She also has a Master of Fine Arts in textiles.
-The social sciences and visual arts are reflected in the content and imagery of her writing.
+The Nerve. and short stories in North American Review, Sewanee Review, PRISM International, Ascent, The Long Story, and elsewhere.
+In addition to writing, she has a doctorate in developmental psychology, a Master of Fine Arts in fiber, and certification as an end-of-life doula.

 |